jbequ5/Enigma-Machine-Miner/SYNAPSE-Deep-Dive.md

 - Community detection (Leiden) identifies clusters of related strategies.
 - Motif mining surfaces recurring successful patterns.
 - Influence propagation ranks which fragments actually move the needle on future performance.
+- Updated meta-weights for local Strategy gates are computed and pushed down.

 **Why it works**:
 The graph is built from real execution data with full provenance.
 Continuous re-ranking and pruning keep the graph focused on high-signal intelligence only, enabling Synapse to surface emergent strategies that no single run could discover.